Georges Jobé: Motocross career

 Jobé was born in Retinne, Belgium.
 His older brother Claude Jobé competed in the motocross world championships for the Montesa factory racing team in the early 1970s.
 Jobé entered his first motocross race when he was 10-years-old.
 He won the 1977 250cc Belgian junior motocross championship riding a Montesa.

 In his first year of international competition, Jobé rode a Suzuki to a seventh place result in the 1979 250cc Motocross World Championship.
 In 1980, he became the youngest motocross world champion in history when he won the 1980 250cc motocross world championship at the age of 19.
 Jobé was a member of the victorious Belgian team at the 1980 Trophée des Nations and Motocross des Nations events.

 Jobé led the 1981 250cc motocross world championship before a late season knee injury allowed Neil Hudson to overtake him by only two points in the final standings.
 The following season, he fought a season-long battle with Danny LaPorte but, once again finished second, 13 points behind LaPorte.
 In 1983, his rivalry with LaPorte continued with Jobé winning the 1983 250cc motocross world championship for Suzuki by a comfortable margin over his American rival.

 Suzuki's decision to withdraw from the motocross world championships at the end of the 1983 season led Jobé to sign a contract to race for the Kawasaki factory racing team in the premier 500cc motocross world championship.
-The 1980s saw an elevated level of competition with multiple world champions such as Håkan Carlqvist, André Malherbe, David Thorpe and Eric Geboers facing off against Jobé for the 1984 500cc world championship.
+The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s.
+Jobé was challenged by the powerful Honda HRC team of André Malherbe, David Thorpe and Eric Geboers as well as Yamaha's defending 500cc World Champion Håkan Carlqvist.
 The 1984 500cc championship is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Jobé (250cc) and Geboers (125cc).
 Jobé fought Malherbe and Geboers in a tight points battle before finishing the season in second place, just 11 points behind Malherbe.